Hampshire College: Solar power

-Hampshire College will soon become the first college in the United States to be 100% solar powered, a milestone for the college.
-They wait for permission to switch to full operation of its solar energy.
+Hampshire College planned to become the first college in the United States to be 100% solar powered.
 The solar panel array is a part of the college's main goal - to be climate-neutral by 2020 according to their extensive Climate Action Plan developed in April 2012.
+The school purchases solar credits and sells solar energy from its field.
 They began construction in February 2015.
 Two witness tests were conducted in June 2017 and its final one conducted November 2017.
 Since June 2017, part of the solar array has been powering the college.
 The solar panels cover 19 acres consisting of 15,000 panels which will eventually produce 4.7 megawatts of power.
 Hampshire College contracted with SolarCity to install the panels.

-The college will save up to $8 million in electricity cost in 20 years and $400,000 yearly.
+The college announced it will save up to $8 million in electricity cost in 20 years and $400,000 yearly.
 The 4.7 megawatts of solar power avoids 3,000 metric tons of greenhouse-gas emissions per year, equivalent to 650 fewer cars on the road.
 Other solar sources on campus contribute to the primary solar array's power production: the Kern Center rooftop solar arrays, the CSA Barn, the president's house, and the Longworth Arts Center canopy.
 The president stated that "[t]his is the challenge that our students and every other student is going to face in the next 20 years, how to turn the US economy into a low-carbon economy ... and they're going to get the real firsthand experience of doing it.
-So that was reason number one.”
+So that was reason number one."
 The president has declared that switching to renewable energy is "just the right thing to do in an era of accelerating climate change."
 He also noted this project will keep jobs local and avoid pipelines being built through people's communities to get power to our college."

+In February of 2023, The College announced that it had achieved its 2022 goal of carbon neutrality for all campus emissions, including electricity and natural gas heating.